sulu-cmf/sulu-docs/cookbook/external-media-storage.rst

 .. warning::

-    Please check the note about image formats / thumbnails at the end of this document.
+    Please check the note :ref:`what-about-image-formats` at the  end of this document.

 AWS-S3
 ------